dolthub/docs/packages/dolt/content/concepts/dolthub.md

 DoltLab is the self-hosted version of DoltHub that allows you to run your own DoltHub on-prem.
 If you're interested in using Dolt in production at your company, but can't push data to DoltHub, DoltLab is the product you're looking for.
 DoltLab provides the same web-based UI as DoltHub, backed entirely by local disk, so your data never leaves your control!

-Released as a simple zip file, DoltLab is a suite of publically available container images that run using Docker Compose on a single Linux host.
+Released as a simple zip file, DoltLab is a suite of publicly available container images that run using Docker Compose on a single Linux host.
 This host can be a local desktop, or a cloud server, but by no means are any cloud resources required to start running DoltLab today.